 and answers on your financial accounts immediately

-- The next thing to do is to change account alert notifications from email to a text message or a real phone call.
+- The next thing to do is to change account alert notifications from email to text messages or a real phone call.
 Remove email notifications as your email account could be hijacked.
 It’s a bit more challenging and noticeable to steal one’s cell phone.

 OPM is offering free credit monitoring services